 To graduate with departmental honors, you must be a declared geography major by the beginning of your senior year.
 You must have a grade-point average of 3.5 in major courses and a 3.0 grade point average overall at the beginning of the second semester of your senior year.
 In consultation with an advisor, you’ll propose, research, and write a thesis.
 You’ll defend it before a committee, which determines whether it merits departmental honors.

-The Geography Alumni Scholarship is granted to a rising junior or senior geography major who demonstrates excellence and a commitment to the discipline.
+The Geography Alumni Scholarship currently covers one semester of in-state tuition and is granted to a rising junior or senior geography major who demonstrates excellence and a commitment to the discipline.